-This is also an excellent opportunity to make leadership aware of any regional or state reports regarding human trafficking and response efforts.
-Depending on the results of the assessment and the identified vulnerable populations, you can present to different law enforcement and victim service leaders.
+To gain task force support, you can present the results of the assessment to different law enforcement and victim service leaders.
 Most commonly, the support for the task force will come from the following offices:

-For additional information and tools, visit the Resource page for Chapter 2: Forming A Task Force
+For additional information and tools, visit the Resource page for Section 2.1: Forming A Task Force